Osuna sent to Astros by Blue Jays for Giles in closer swap | New Country 923

 Osuna lost 89 days’ pay, which comes to $2,536,022 of his $5.3 million salary, and the suspension delayed his eligibility for free agency by one year until after the 2021 season.

 “The due diligence by our front office was unprecedented.
-We are confident that Osuna is remorseful, has willfully complied with all consequences related to his past behavior, has proactively engaged in counseling, and will fully comply with our zero tolerance policy related to abuse of any kind,” Astros general manager Jeff Luhnow said.
+We are confident that Osuna is remorseful, has willfully complied with all consequences related to his past behavior, has proactively engaged in counseling, and will fully comply with our zero tolerance policy related to abuse of any kind,” Astros general manager Jeff Luhnow said in a statement.

-In a statement released by the Astros, Osuna said: “I thank Jeff Luhnow and the entire Astros organization for believing in me.
+In a statement released by Houston, Osuna said: “I thank Jeff Luhnow and the entire Astros organization for believing in me.
 I will not let them down.”

 The 27-year-old Giles is 0-2 with 12 saves and a 4.99 ERA this season, and was currently in the minors.